Dayboro

 Dayboro shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is high at 30.8%, comprising 11.7% in primary education, 10.1% in secondary education, and 4.3% in tertiary education.
-Dayboro State School and Mount Samson State School serve 594 students collectively, with Dayboro having above-average socio-educational conditions (ICSEA: 1057).
-Both schools focus on primary education, with secondary options available nearby.
-There are 6.0 school places per 100 residents in Dayboro, lower than the regional average of 8.3, indicating some students may attend schools in adjacent areas.
+Educational participation is high, with 30.8% of residents currently enrolled in formal education: 11.7% in primary, 10.1% in secondary, and 4.3% in tertiary education.
+Dayboro State School and Mount Samson State School serve a total of 594 students.
+The area has above-average socio-educational conditions (ICSEA: 1057).
+Both schools focus on primary education; secondary options are available nearby.
+There are 6.0 school places per 100 residents, below the regional average of 8.3, indicating some students may attend schools in adjacent areas.

 Frequently Asked Questions - Education